bustlingbungus/Physics2D/README.md

 What this essentially means is that when two objects collide in this simulation, they swap velocities.

+## Controls
+Left clicking will create a new physics object centred at the mouse every frame left mouse is held.
+Right clicking will delete all physics objects within a certain radius of the mouse every frame right mouse is held.
+The arrow keys can be used to change the direction of gravity.
+Press ```return``` to toggle gravity on/off.

 ## Build instructions
 Being python this should be very simple
 ### Dependencies